 A disease or disorder is defined as rare in Europe when it affects fewer than 1 in 2000.

 The focus of EURORDIS' Barcelona-based activities centre will be geared around 4 specific areas: scientific collaboration; training, education and empowerment patients and their representatives in the areas of clinical trials and EU regulatory affairs; community-building, social support and public awareness.

-The Sant Jordi Pavilion is home to the Barcelona International Public Policy Hub (BIPP HUB), a new organisation comprised of different member institutions.
-BIPP HUB seeks to accelerate and amplify the impact of Barcelona’s international public policy (IPP) sector by offering a range of support services, including tailored landing services to IPP organisations arriving in the city and a high-quality workspace for resident members.
-The centre also manages projects with a sector-wide focus, promotes collaboration within the sector and incubates innovative IPP start-ups.
+The Sant Jordi Pavilion is home to the Barcelona International Public Policy Hub (BIPP HUB), which seeks to accelerate and amplify the impact of Barcelona’s international public policy (IPP) sector.
+BIPP HUB offers professional services to Barcelona-based IPP and to new organisations landing in the city.
+It also offers high-quality workspace for resident members, manages projects with a sector-wide focus, incubates IPP start-ups and promotes collaboration within the sector.

 BIPP HUB's inaugural resident members include:

-The Institute for Integrated Transitions (IFIT) is a think tank dedicated to helping fragile and conflict-affected states achieve more sustainable transitions out of conflict or authoritarianism by providing independent expert analysis and advice on integrated policy solutions for locally-led efforts to break cycles of conflict or repression.
+The Institute for Integrated Transitions (IFIT) is a think tank dedicated to helping fragile and conflict-affected states achieve more sustainable transitions out of conflict or authoritarianism.
+IFIT provides independent expert analysis and advice on integrated policy solutions for locally-led efforts to break cycles of conflict or repression.